 Each new call to a device driver function opens a new graphics device, thus extending by one the device list.
 This device becomes the current device, to which graphics output will be sent.
-(Some platforms may have further devices available.)

 dev.list()

 Returns the number and name of all active devices.
 The device at position 1 on the list is always the null device which does not accept graphics commands at all.